dr-matt-smith/php-symfony-6-book/04_appendices/2_php_setup.md

 Although PHP may have been installed, and its SQL drivers too, they may have not been enabled.
 For this module we’ll be using the SQLite and MySQL drivers for PHP – to talk to databases.
 The function `phpinfo()` is very useful since it displays many of the settings of the PHP installation on your computer / website.

-1. In the current (or a temporary) direcotry, create file `info.php` containing just the following 2 lines of code:
+1. In the current (or a temporary) directory, create file `info.php` containing just the following 2 lines of code:

     ```php
         <?php